 I can’t dive into a moist delicious, Über fattening piece of carrot cake because although it makes my heart skip a beat, my waist is like “No way LADY!
 Red Alert!
 Red Alert!” what’s a gal to do?
 Well, if you’re anything like me, and your mind works like mine, then that’s super scary and you’ll also have come up with some way to indulge without all that added fat!
 Right?
 RIGHT???

-I’ve come up with my tried and true recipe for the best Paleo carrot cake you’ll ever indulge in all the while being good to your waistline, and hips, and anywhere else you gain weight.
+I’ve come up with "my" tried and true recipe for the best carrot cake and it's Paleo you’ll ever indulge in all the while being good to your waistline, and hips, and anywhere else you gain weight.
 Yes, I love you, too!
-I came up with this recipe when I wanted my favorite birthday cake (carrot), but I was on the Paleo diet and knew my old recipe just wasn’t going to cut it.
-I’m glad I tried this because I love it – and I don’t feel bad after eating it.
+I came up with this recipe when I wanted my favorite birthday cake (carrot), but I was on the Paleo diet and knew my old recipe just wasn't going to cut it.
+I'm glad I tried this because I love it - and I don't feel bad after eating it.
 HUGE bonus!

 - 5 medium-sized Carrots (peeled and shredded)

 - 1 Cup Pure maple syrup

 - ¾ Cup Coconut Flour (sifted once to remove lumps)

 - 1 ½ Tbsp Ground Organic Saigon Cinnamon